Updated – 08/02/2021 – Soft delete for Azure file shares is now enabled by default!

 By integrating Azure Backup with Azure File Sync, you also get a detailed report of Azure Files (Sync) backup by leveraging the power of Azure Backup reporting capability, for this to work, you need to make sure that your Recovery Services Vaults (Diagnostics settings) have been configured to send data to Log Analytics as shown below.

 Then you can simply navigate to your vault and click on the Backup Reports menu item.
 As of today, under Summary you will see only how many Protected Instances you are using for Azure Files since the backup is NOT transferred to the Recovery Services Vaults.
-In other words, there is no Cloud Storage consume from the backup perspective for Azure Files (Sync).
+In other words, there is no Cloud Storage consumption from the backup perspective for Azure Files (Sync).

 There are few additional metrics you can see in the reporting blade related to Azure Files such as how many backup Jobs have succeeded and failed, how many backup items corresponding to the file share type.